ThunderFly-aerospace/docs/avionics/TFUSBSERIAL01/index.md

 ![TFUSBSERIAL01 self test](https://raw.githubusercontent.com/ThunderFly-aerospace/TFUSBSERIAL01/TFUSBSERIAL01A/doc/img/TFUSBSERIAL01_self-test.jpg)

-All communication sent by UART is in that case forwarded in the loop.
-Therefore the cable behaves the same as "local echo".
+All communication sent by UART is, in that case, forwarded in the loop.
+Therefore, the cable behaves the same as "local echo".